SarthakDukane09/Springboot-BankApp/README.md

 ## End-to-End Bank Application Deployment using DevSecOps on AWS EKS
-- This is a multi-tier bank an application written in Java (Springboot).
+- This is a multi-tier bank application written in Java (Springboot).

 ![Login diagram](images/login.png)
 ![Transactions diagram](images/transactions.png)